 Do Real Estate Agents need CRM?

+In today’s competitive landscape, CRM software for real estate companies is a necessity.
 CRM takes away a lot of Sales and Marketing teams’ worries.
 When companies replace a manual lead and sales management process with a CRM, Their agents experience an immediate lowering of stress levels.
 Things just get easier.

 (Source: Pixabay User qimono)